-High demand puts builders under pressure to deliver fast.
-It also means that city inspectors, contractors, subcontractors, and construction pros are under pressure to meet their deadlines.
-And while most don’t intentionally cut corners, defects happen for many reasons — human error, poor building practices, faulty equipment, defective materials, and good old mother nature to name a few.
+Defects happen for many, very common reasons — poor building practices, defective materials, human error, faulty equipment, and mother nature, to name a few.
 Some issues are relatively minor — misaligned window seals, cracks and nail pops in the drywall, and mislocated light fixtures.
 Others can be time-consuming and costly to fix.

 - “They put a broken, rusty hot water heater, a bottom frame broken stove, and a cracked bathtub in my new house.”